hiro0218/shokika.css/README.md

 It is available in node_modules directory:

 * `shokika.css`: raw CSS file
-* `shokika.min.css`: minified CSS file (recommend using production)
+* `shokika.min.css`: minified CSS file (recommended for production)

 ## Support

+> **Warning**
-⚠ Support for modern browsers.
+> Support for modern browsers.

-This means that IE11 and other legacy browsers will not be supported.
+shokika.css supports modern browsers, but does not support IE11 or other legacy browsers.